 Instant Pot broccoli is so easy and quick to make, with a pressure cooking time of zero minutes!
 No more mushy and overcooked stovetop broccoli.
 Enjoy as a side dish or toss into your favorite pasta, rice, and meat dishes.

-The pressure cooker creates the perfect steamed broccoli in only 15 minutes (pressurizing time and pressure releasing time included).
+The pressure cooker creates the perfect fresh steamed broccoli in only 15 minutes (pressurizing time and pressure releasing time included).

 Broccoli is naturally gluten-free, low in calories, vegan, and full of nutrients.
 It fits into almost every diet and is one of the most popular healthy side dishes.